Young Lovell

 Young James Lovell (yes his first name was Young) was born at Sydling St Nicholas in Dorset in 1842 to Mary and James Lovell.
 His father was a carpenter.
 James followed him into this trade.
 Far more of the major builders that I find began their working life as carpenters than bricklayers or masons.
 Young married his wife Charlotte Winifred Cresswell of Marlow at Marylebone in London in 1873 and moved to Marlow by July 1874.

 He was at first the manager of the building business ran by the Corbys.
-This was based in the building which is now WH Smith in the High Street, Marlow.
-In late 1876 following the retirement from illness of Thomas Corby junior, Young Lovell took over the business for himself but moved it to the bigger premises in the High Street formerly occupied by William Bond another builder.
+They lived in the building which is now WH Smith in the High Street, Marlow and had additional now demolished workshops and a yard a little further along the High Street.
+In late 1876 following the retirement from illness of Thomas Corby junior, Young Lovell took over the business for himself.
+His office was at number 35 High Street the former premises of another Marlow builder William Bond.
 William is the subject of my post Men Who Built Marlow Part One here, while the Corbys are in Part Two here.
-You can see the premises occupied by both as they look today in those posts.
-Young carried on the tradition started by Corby, of having an annual Bricklayers v Carpenters Cricket match each September, all players being those who worked for his own company.
-The bricklayers seem to hold the overall record but matches were tight!

 In 1878 Young's apprentice James Howard was cautioned in court for leaving his apprenticeship with Young and ordered to return to him.